shitfuckery/usb_stick/README.md

 <img width="100%" alt="Photo showing the initial login window for Linux Mint.
 In this case the setup user is being prompted for their password." src="https://github.com/user-attachments/assets/605e2d84-c649-43eb-947e-d7b2eadb00e9" />

 #### Log in as setup with the Password setup

 Log in as the user setup with the password `setup`.

 A few seconds after you log in as the setup user a script will open a window like the one below.
 Follow the instructions in the script to set up your encrypted USB stick.
 The script will:

-  * Reencrypt the boot and root partitions so that they are using Volume Keys unique to your USB stick
+  * Reencrypt the boot and root partitions so that they are using encryption keys unique to your USB stick
   * Add your encryption passphrase to the boot and root partitions and remove the stock passphrase
   * Create a new user account for your use
   * Disable the stock 'setup' user